 Bring up past incidents.
 Don’t be a douchebag.
 You forgave your partner.
 The hallmark of an adult is the ability to let it go after apologies have been accepted.
 You do long-term damage to the relationship when you bring up past incidents.
 If you find yourself doing this, you’ve got bigger problems than those you’re aware of.
 Head to a shrink.

-Encourage or engage in a platonic relationship with someone who you’re attracted to.
-Listen, I didn’t tell you to get into a committed relationship.
-That was your choice.
-And now that you’re in one, you need to act like an adult, and that means not engaging in a platonic relationship with someone who could become a potential threat to your romantic relationship.
+Engage in a platonic relationship with someone who you’re attracted to.
+I’m presuming you’re in a committed relationship.
+Which is why I’m telling you to act like an adult – meaning do not engage in a platonic relationship with someone who could become a potential threat to your romantic relationship.
 Hey, I know you’re not an asshole.
 I know you’d never have meaningless sex outside of your relationship.
 That’s why I want to caution you against developing feelings for this person.
 We can’t control our feelings, but you’ve now been warned.
 If you’re attracted to your bestie, you’re playing with an atomic bomb.

 Communicate when you’re escalated.
 You’re going to say things that you’ll regret in the morning.
 An adult who has developed an emotional core can postpone communication until he/she is deescalated.
 Sleep on it.
 If you still feel the same way tomorrow, by all means, share.